kmalave/E2ELab/appdeveloper/Readme.md

 Step | Description
 ------------ | -------------
 1 | Launch the Cloudant NoSQL DB Service
-2 | Create and Setup a Cludant NoSQL Database
+2 | Create and Setup a Cloudant NoSQL Database
 3 | Build and Deploy the Watson Data Platform Application

 ## Step 1: Launch the Cloudant NoSQL DB Service